ThomasITU/Soarc_loadbalancing/readme.md

-# Load balancing
+# Load balancer Prototype

+Simple load balancer to be used for prototyping
-Simple load balaner setup using Docker and a python http server
+- Setup using Docker image HAProxy and python http server

 ## Prerequisites